bneils/img2mc/README.md

 <br>
 Additional arguments include `--dir`, `--quiet`, `--alpha-threshold`, `--x-box-n`, `--y-box-n`, `--fit`, and `--help`.

+The alpha threshold parameter may unbreak certain images (or GIFs) that have a transparency channel you want to ignore.

 # How do I view it now that it's been generated?
 Enter any Minecraft world you have file-access rights to, and create a map.
 Hover over it in your inventory and it should say "#0", or any other number.
 This is the number that should've been specified when you generated the map.
 Navigate to the `data/` directory within your world, and place `map_0.dat` within the folder, replacing the map you just made.